Beware of Pickpockets: A Practical Attack against Blocking Cards: Blocking Cards

 In addition to classifying the blocking cards into passive and active ones, we further inspect their signal to identify the statistical property of the generated noise.
-To do this, we record the blocking card signal for about $10$ seconds.
-We find that $9$ out of the $11$ reactive blocking cards produce nearly white Gaussian noise (see Figure~\ref{subfig:spectrum_bk3}), while $2$ of the reactive blocking cards produce noise signals at multiple fixed frequencies (see Figure~\ref{subfig:spectrum_bk10}).
+We record the blocking card signal for about $10$ seconds to do this.
+We find that $9$ out of the $11$ reactive blocking cards produce nearly white Gaussian noise (see Figure~\ref{subfig:spectrum_bk3} and Figure~\ref{subfig:spectrum_bk5}), while $2$ of the reactive blocking cards produce noise signals at multiple fixed frequencies (see Figure~\ref{subfig:spectrum_bk9} and Figure~\ref{subfig:spectrum_bk10}).
 As an example of white noise, we refer to the power spectrum depicted in Figure~\ref{subfig:spectrum_bk3}, where the power spectral density is approximately constant, except for some peaks at fixed frequencies that include the reader's power.
+All the other reactive blocking cards that generate nearly white Gaussian Noise exhibit a comparable power spectrum, as depicted in Figure~\ref{subfig:spectrum_bk5}.
+Although the power level may vary, the distinct peaks corresponding to the reader's power remain observable.
 Furthermore, Figure~\ref{subfig:pdf_bk3} confirms that the distribution can be modeled as a Gaussian mixture.
-Blocking cards that emit signals at multiple fixed frequencies, as shown in Figure~\ref{subfig:pdf_bk10}, might have a power spectrum multiplier that creates harmonics as output of its input frequency.
-Due to space constraints, we reported the power spectrum and \ac{pdf} in the code repository.
+Blocking cards that emit signals at multiple fixed frequencies, as shown in Figure~\ref{subfig:pdf_bk10}, might have a power spectrum multiplier that creates harmonics as the output of its input frequency.
+The disparity between Figure~\ref{subfig:spectrum_bk9} and Figure~\ref{subfig:spectrum_bk10} reveals that despite both cards employ a similar strategy, they utilize distinct levels of fixed frequencies.
+Due to space constraints, we reported the power spectrum and \ac{pdf} generated by the other blocking cards in the code repository.